 Home Remedies for Urinary Tract Infection (UTI)

-Even a mild urinary tract infection can send us running to the bathroom every ten minutes, praying for relief and cursing our wretched bladders.
-While antibiotics are the best way to treat a UTI, there are some home remedies that can both dull the pain and help with that gotta-go-now feeling.
+Even a mild urinary tract infection (UTI) can send us running to the bathroom every ten minutes, praying for relief and cursing our wretched bladders.
+While antibiotics are the best way to treat this condition, there are some home remedies that can both dull the pain and help with that gotta-go-now feeling.

 Most antibiotics will take a few days to work, so home remedies are the best way to get through the waiting period.
 Antibiotics are also more effective when combined with other treatments like flushing, cranberry juice or supplements, and adequate hydration.